 Which aspect of your practice is most interesting?

 I enjoy all aspects of my practice.
 Sleep apnea is a very interesting part of my practice.
-In conjunction with Dr. Stephen Duntley and the other members of the Sleep Medicine Center, I am learning so much more about sleep medicine than what I knew from just the otolaryngology perspective.
+In conjunction with the physicians of the Sleep Medicine Center, I am learning so much more about sleep medicine than what I knew from just the otolaryngology perspective.
 There are many new developments in this area of medicine.
 For example, in the near future, we expect to offer our patients a new surgical treatment for sleep apnea and snoring.

 Where did you receive your training?